stacks-network/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

 It's based on the dot notation: `<address>.<contract_id>`

 Ideally, you should estimate the minimal fees you need to pay.
 Factors like the size of the contract (among others) determine the estimate.
-For this tutorial, you can keep it simple and accept the default fee of `2000` (0.02 STX).
+For this tutorial, you can keep it simple and accept the default fee of `2000` micro-STX (0.02 STX).

 The testnet can take several minutes to deploy the contract.
 You can monitor the status of the deployment on the testnet Explorer using the URL format `https://explorer.stacks.co/txid/<transaction_id>?chain=testnet`.
 Note that you can't